harness/developer-hub/docs/cloud-cost-management/get-started/ccm-smp/aws-smp.md

     username: ""
     password: ""
     protocol: http
-  # -- By default, the AWS SDK uses the `us-east-1` endpoint URLs as the default for calls to STS (Security Token Service), ECS (Elastic Container Service), and CloudWatch services.
+  # -- CCM uses `us-east-1` as the default region where the respective endpoint URLs are used for STS (Security Token Service), ECS (Elastic Container Service), and CloudWatch services.
 However, if there is a need to specify a different region, you have the option to customize the endpoint URLs using the following configuration:
   # -- Set the `global.awsServiceEndpointUrls.enabled` parameter to true to enable endpoint URLs.
   # -- Set a valid AWS region in the `global.awsServiceEndpointUrls.endPointRegion.host` parameter to specify the region where this endpoint is accessible.
   # -- Set the the STS (Security Token Service) endpoint URL in the `global.awsServiceEndpointUrls.stsEndPointUrl` parameter.